cwhd/hdp-r/README.md

 Note that the structure does not constrain the number of levels or nodes within each level.
 However practically you likely want to limit the number of levels, as it will be hard to find experts that will spend the time evaluating your nodes if you put in to many.

+## Qualtrics Integration

+[Qualtrics](https://www.qualtrics.com/) is a great tool for managing surveys and is already used at many institutions and companies.
+Why would you build out a survey manager when one so awesome already exists?
+This project will export a defined HDP model to qualtrics and create a survey.
+You can then manage responses and experts there and import the results back into this tool.

+There is already a [CRAN package the connects to Qualtrics](https://cran.r-project.org/web/packages/qualtRics/index.html) and qualtrics has a pretty extensive [API](https://api.qualtrics.com/).

 ## Previous work